spire-io/spire.io.rb/README.md

-# Ruby `spire.io` Client
+# Ruby spire.io client

 This is a Ruby client for using the spire.io service.

+To install the latest release from rubygems.org:

+    gem install spire_io --pre

+If you're managing dependencies with Bundler, you can refer to this repo in your Gemfile, optionally specifying a branch or tag:

+    gem "spire_io",
+      :git => "git://github.com/spire-io/spire.io.rb.git",
+      :branch => "master"

+You can also clone the repo and manage your load path in the old fashioned way.
+E.g.:

+    irb -I /path/to/spire_io/lib

+## Basic usage

+The `Spire` class provides a simplified spire.io client with a high level interface.
+Users of this class do not have to pay attention to details of the REST API.
 Here's an example using the message service.
+It assumes you have an account key, which you can get by registering at [www.spire.io](http://www.spire.io/register.html)

+    require "spire_io"

     spire = Spire.new
-    spire.start(key) # key is your account key spire["foo"].publish("Hello World!")
+    spire.start(key) # key is your account key channel = spire["arbitrary channel name"]
+    channel.publish("Hello World!")

 Let's create a second session and get our messages.

     spire2 = Spire.new
     spire2.start(key)
-    subscription = spire2.subscribe("subscription_name", "channel_name")
-    puts subscription.listen.first # => "Hello World!"
+    subscription = spire2.subscribe("my subscription", "arbitrary channel name") puts subscription.listen.first # => "Hello World!"

 You can also assign listener blocks to a subscription which will be called with each message received:

     spire3 = Spire.new
     spire3.start(key)
-    subscription = spire3.subscribe("subscription_name", "bar")
-    subscription.add_listener {|m| puts "Got a message: #{m}"}
+    subscription = spire3.subscribe("another subscription", "arbitrary channel name") subscription.add_listener {|m| puts "Got a message: #{m}"}
     subscription.start_listening

-The subscription object will continue to monitor the channel until you call #stop_listening on it.
+The subscription object will continue to monitor the channel until you call `#stop_listening` on it.

 You can add as many listeners as you want.
 They can be removed by name: